 We would encourage you to raise any matters with Return2Play before the Information Commissioner.

-Whether you are a parent, school teacher, club coach or healthcare professional, we’d love to hear about how we can help you.
-If you’d like to get involved with Return2Play or learn more about how we can tailor our solutions bespoke to your needs, then please get in touch.
+Whether you are a School, Club or University, we’d love to hear about how we can help you, so please get in touch.